Cleo Madison

-Cleo Madison (born Lulu Bailey; March 26, 1883 – March 11, 1964) was a theatrical and silent film actress, screenwriter, producer, and director who was active in Hollywood during the silent era.
+Cleo Madison (born Lulu Bailey; March 26, 1883 – March 11, 1964) was an American theatrical and silent film actress, screenwriter, producer, and director who was active in Hollywood during the silent era.

 Madison began her career on the stage.
 By 1910, she had begun performing as part of a theatre troupe known as the Santa Barbara Stock Company in California.
 In 1913, she was contracted by the Universal Film Manufacturing Company to begin appearing in feature films.
 Madison established a name for herself as an actress with performances in films such as The Trey o' Hearts (1914).
 She is also considered a pioneering female director with a number of shorts and two feature films, A Soul Enslaved (1916) and Her Bitter Cup (1916), to her credit.

 She made several efforts to set up a production company before leaving show business in 1924.
 She died from a heart attack in 1964 at the age of 80.